Nox-Erebos/LoneMartian/Game Items/Weapons/Guns/Radiance Ripper X9.md

 # Radiance Ripper X9

 The **Radiance Ripper X9** was developed by Dr. Alpha as his attempt to create a weapon that can greatly aid humanity in the upcoming wars.
-The **Radiance Ripper X9** devloped and built under a time constraint when **UPA** was desprate for weapons to aid them in the upcoming war.
+The **Radiance Ripper X9** developed and built under a time constraint when **UPA** was desperate for weapons to aid them in the upcoming war.

 # Obtaining